cgoettel/bible/README.md

 bible
 =====

-Colby Goettel's translation of the Biblia Hebraica Stuttgartensia, typeset in XeTeX
+Colby Goettel's translation of the _Biblia Hebraica Stuttgartensia_, typeset in XeTeX.